 Viking Ocean Cruises has cancelled all ocean and river cruises through June 30, 2020.

-Travel Corporation is temporarily suspending operations in Europe, UK, the Middle East and Asia of all guided vacations commencing from 13 March 2020 until 30 April 2020.
-This policy is in place for Trafalgar, Insight Vacations, Luxury Gold and Cost Saver brands.
+Travel Corporation is temporarily suspending operations in Europe, UK, the Middle East and Asia of all guided vacations through August 31, 2020.
+This policy is in place for Trafalgar, Insight Vacations, Luxury Gold, Brendan Vacations and costsaver brands.

 Many airlines are waiving or easing change and cancellation policies, including Alaska Airlines, American Airlines, Delta Air Lines, Frontier Airlines, Hawaiian Airlines, JetBlue, Southwest, Spirit, and United Airlines.